istresearch/elk-aws-cost-analysis/README.md

 # elk-aws-cost-analysis
 Visualize your Amazon Web Services (AWS) costs using ElasticSearch, Logstash and Kibana (ELK) in Docker

-# Quick start
-Start up ElasticSearch and Kibana:

-    docker-compose up -d elasticsearch kibana

-Once ES and Kibana are up you can start feeding data into ES:

-    docker-compose up logstash

-Note that the billing file is expected to be in a file call "billing.csv".

 # Required environment variables
 The logstash.conf file depends on the following environment variables.
 The values are not embedded in the file since that would expose them to the public via GitHub.
 Create a ".env" file in the same directory as the docker-compose.yml file and docker-compose will automatically read the file.